anikau31/systemc-clang/tests/verilog-conversion/README.md

 ## Preliminaries

-**Before going through this documentation, make sure you have build the systemc-clang successfully, this implies that the `scripts/paths.sh` is sourced.**
+**Before going through this documentation, make sure you have built the systemc-clang successfully, this implies that the `scripts/paths.sh` is sourced.**

 ### Repository path
 Throughout the documentation, we use `$SYSTEMC_CLANG` to specify the systemc-clang git repository directory.